We found 4 interventional pain specialists who accept Medicare near Lebanon, IN.

 Dr. Vinayak Belamkar, who practices in Lebanon, IN and Zionsville, IN, is a medical specialist in anesthesiology and interventional pain medicine.
 Before performing his residency at a hospital affiliated with Indiana University, Dr. Belamkar attended Bangalore Medical College and Research Institute for medical school.
 He is in-network for Medicare insurance.
-He is professionally affiliated with Witham Health Services.
+He is affiliated with Witham Health Services.

 Conditions / Treatments